enowars/enowars7-service-secureauction/README.md

 # Note:
 First and second Vuln are working on server side.
 But unfortunately i did not have time to finish the checker for the second vulnerability.
 I have the code for it but it is not working properly.
 I will try to fix it and submit it later.
 Therefore the participants have only one vulnerability to exploit and patch.

+## License
+secureauction is licensed under the MIT License.
+See [LICENSE](LICENSE) for the full license text.